451st Air Expeditionary Group: Strategic Air Command

 The second predecessor of the group was organized at Lowry Air Force Base, Colorado as the 451st Strategic Missile Wing (ICBM-Titan) on 1 July 1961.
 The wing assumed the missiles, personnel and equipment of the inactivating 703d Strategic Missile Wing.
 The 703d Wing had never achieved full operational status, so 451st became the first fully operational HGM-25A Titan I missile wing.
 Construction on all 18 silos at the six launch complexes was completed by 4 August 1961.
 On 18 April 1962, Headquarters SAC declared wing's the 724th Squadron operational, and two days later the first Titan Is went on alert status.
 A month later, the sister 725th Strategic Missile Squadron, which had replaced the 849th Strategic Missile Squadron, declared it had placed all nine of its Titan Is on alert status, which marked a first in Strategic Air Command.

 On 19 November 1964, Defense Secretary Robert McNamara announced the phase-out of remaining first-generation SM-65 Atlas and Titan I missiles by the end of June 1965.
 This objective was met.
 All wing missiles went off alert status on 26 March 1965 and the wing phased down for inactivation.
 On 25 June 1965, the wing and the 724th and 725th Squadrons were inactivated.
 SAC removed the last missile from Lowry on 14 April 1965.

-Global War on Terrorism
+War in Afghanistan

 The 451st Air Expeditionary Group was activated in 2002, conducting operations from Kandahar Airfield, Afghanistan.
-The group was responsible for air control of the southern region of Afghanistan, launch and recovery operations for the MQ-1 Predator and MQ-9 Reaper aircraft, the employment of combat search and rescue forces throughout the entire country and ground security and defense of the airfield.
-Included in the group are safety, logistics, communications, civil engineer.
+The group was responsible for air control of the southern region of Afghanistan, launch and recovery operations for the MQ-1 Predator and MQ-9 Reaper aircraft, the employment of combat search and rescue forces throughout the entire country, and ground security and airfield defence.
+Included in the group were safety, logistics, communications, and civil engineer activities.

-Due to the growth in size and requirements of the USAF mission at Kandahar, the 451 AEG was enlarged to a wing-level organization, redesignated as the 451st Air Expeditionary Wing (451 AEW) and activated as such on 2 July 2009.
+Due to the growth in size and requirements of the USAF mission at Kandahar, the 451 AEG was enlarged into the 451st Air Expeditionary Wing (451 AEW) and activated as such on 2 July 2009.

 The wing was downsized to a group in January 2014 as part of the Afghanistan drawdown.